hseera/nfrtojmx/README.md

 What things you need to execute the script

 ```
-1: You will need to install python [YAML](https://pypi.org/project/PyYAML/) package
+1: You will need to install python YAML package.
+[Download link](https://pypi.org/project/PyYAML)
-2: You will need to install python [xlrd](https://pypi.org/project/xlrd/) package
+2: You will need to install python xlrd package.
+[Download link](https://pypi.org/project/xlrd)
 3: python 3.5
 ```